bluscream-vencord-plugins/homeAssistantEvents/README.md

 No message content is sent, only metadata about the events.

+## Installation

+1. Copy the `blu-homeassistant-events` folder to your Vencord `src/userplugins` directory
+2. Rebuild Vencord: `pnpm run build`
+3. Restart Discord
+4. Enable the plugin in Vencord settings
+5. Configure your HomeAssistant connection (Event URL + Token or Webhook URL)
+6. Enable/disable specific event types as needed

+## AI Disclaimer

+This plugin was developed with the assistance of AI (Claude Sonnet 4.5).
+The AI helped with code structure, implementation details, and debugging.
+While the code has been reviewed and tested, please use it at your own discretion.
+If you encounter any issues, please report them through the GitHub issues page.

 ## Credits

 Based on the PowerShell script example by Bluscream.